jovasal/jovasal.github.io/README.md

 ### Run tests

-Test is in the following repository: https://github.com/jovasal/jovasal.github.io.git
+<h2>Test is in the following repository: https://github.com/jovasal/jovasal.github.io.git</h2>

 ### Deployment

-All deployment is in: https://github.com/jovasal/jovasal.github.io.git
+<h2>All deployment is in: https://github.com/jovasal/jovasal.github.io.git</h2>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 👥 Authors <a name="authors">John Alonso Vasquez Salcedo</a>

-John Alonso Vasquez Salcedo
+<h2>John Alonso Vasquez Salcedo</h2>

 > Thank you so mucho to Microverse and FIGMA